syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/getting-started.md

   {% endhighlight  %}

-N> To render the ComboBox Control, you can use either Razor or Tag helper code as given in the above code snippet.
+N> To render the ComboBox Control, you can use either Razor or Tag helper code as given in the code sample above.

 ## Initialize the ComboBox

-The ComboBox can be initialized as:
+To initialize the ComboBox

 {% highlight html %}